ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 The fulfilled callback will then be passed this value to it and it can then use that information to perform its own actions.

-While that above example shows how one can go about returning different types of data that will be passed to the defined onFulfilled callback.
+While that above example shows how one can go about returning different types of data to be passed to the defined <code>onFulfilled</code> callback.
 Let us look at a different example that will assign results to unique parameters.

 ```javascript
 new Promise((resolve) => {